Publication of active substance dossier

 - publication of a non-confidential version of all information about an application

-- public consultation in the submitted application dossiers
+- public consultation of the submitted application dossiers

 Some of the amendments are briefly explained.